justeat/JustTweak/README.md

 }()
 ```

-- Implement the properties and constant for your features, backed by the `LocalConfiguration`.
+- Implement the properties and constants for your features, backed by the `LocalConfiguration`.
+Refer to `ConfigurationAccessor.swift` for a starting point.

-See `ConfigurationAccessor.swift` for more info.

 #### Using the code generator tool

-- Define the stack configuration in a `.json` file:
+- Define the stack configuration in a `.json` file in the following format:

 ```
 {